 Vaping has Reduced Cigarette Smoking in France

-This is the first study by the group on smoking that includes electronic cigarettes and the survey was done with roughly 15,000 people from ages 15 up to 75.
-The data itself revealed a number of interesting statistics;
+This is the first study by the group on smoking that includes electronic cigarettes, and the survey was done with roughly 15,000 people from ages 15 up to 75.
+The data itself revealed a number of exciting statistics;